mantil-io/docs/commands/mantil_aws_uninstall.md

 # mantil aws uninstall

-Uninstall Mantil from AWS account
+Uninstall Mantil node from AWS account

-Command will remove backend services from AWS account.
+Command will remove node from AWS account.
 You must provide credentials for Mantil to access your AWS account.

 There is --dry-run option which will show you what credentials will be used